Things a Woman Never Wants to Hear on the First Few Dates

 “You would look better in blue.
 You should wear blue next time we hang out.”

 Never ever presume that you can tell a girl you have just met what she would look good in.
 First, it suggests that she does not look nice the way she is.
-Second, she probably no longer has plans to see you next time.
+Second, she probably no longer has plans for a next time.

 “I still can’t believe she had them give me a restraining order!”